Skip to main content

 print(f"Validated Output: {response.validated_output}")

-Validated Output: {'summary': "Mark Twain discusses the art of storytelling, focusing on the humorous story, which he considers uniquely American.
+Validated Output: {'summary': "Mark Twain discusses the art of storytelling, focusing on the humorous story, which he considers an American development.
 He contrasts it with the comic story, which is English, and the witty story, which is French.
-The humorous story relies on the manner of telling, can be lengthy, and often ends without a clear point.
-In contrast, comic and witty stories are brief and end with a punchline.
-Twain emphasizes that telling a humorous story requires high artistic skill, while anyone can tell comic or witty stories.
-He notes that humorous stories are told gravely, with the teller pretending not to know it's funny, whereas comic stories are told with obvious delight and emphasis on the punchline.
-Twain mentions that some storytellers, like Artemus Ward, use subtle techniques to deliver the punchline, while comic storytellers make it very obvious.
-He finds the latter approach less appealing."}
+The humorous story relies on the manner of telling, allowing for length and meandering, while comic and witty stories depend on content and must be brief with a clear point.
+Twain emphasizes that telling a humorous story is a high art, requiring skill, unlike the comic and witty stories that anyone can tell.
+The humorous story is delivered gravely, with the teller pretending not to know it's funny, whereas the comic story is told with enthusiasm and obviousness.
+Twain notes that the humorous story often ends with a subtle point, requiring the audience's attention, a technique used by storytellers like Artemus Ward and others.
+In contrast, the comic story's punchline is emphasized and often exaggerated in print, which Twain finds disheartening."}

 We can see the step-wise history of the Guard object below: